Sudrishti1008/Restaurant-takeaway/README.md

 ---

-## Uploads
+## Cloudinary

-Uploaded food images are stored in the `/uploads` folder.
-Ensure this folder exists in your backend root.
+Stores the images in the cloud.
 ---

 ## Notes

 - Ensure MongoDB is up and running.
+- Ensure you have an account for Cloudinary inorder to get the api keys.
 - Use tools like [MongoDB Compass](https://www.mongodb.com/products/compass) to view your database.
 - CORS is enabled for frontend-admin-backend communication.